CryptoJoma/LicenseChain/README.md

 # Overview
-This repository contains a comprehensive licensing system implemented in PHP with Python integration.
-The system facilitates the generation, management, and validation of licenses, ensuring secure distribution and usage tracking.
+This repository contains a robust licensing system implemented in PHP, with Python integration for license validation.
+It provides functionalities to generate unique licenses, manage license usage, and validate licenses based on IP, MAC Addresses and Hardware Settings.
+The system is designed to be easy to use and customizable for various licensing needs.

 # Features
 - License Generation: Generate unique license keys for users.